Stability of Weighted Norm Inequalities: Weak Convergence Properties of the Riesz transforms

 where we recall that $|u_{n}|=\frac{\left\vert x_{n}+1\right\vert }{\left\vert \widehat{x}-\widehat{y}\right\vert }$.

 We now see that it suffices to verify (\textbf{i}), (\textbf{ii}) and (\textbf{iii}) of Lemma \ref{Alt_Series_strong_convergence} for the cube $Q$ and the function

-We first turn to verifying property (\textbf{i}), and since we only require estimates at this point, we will ignore absolute constants.
+We first turn to verifying property (\textbf{i}), and since we only require upper bounds at this point, we will not keep track of absolute constants.
 The case $n=2$ turns out to be rather special and easily handled so we dispose of that case first.
 We have when $n=2$ that

 where $|u_{2}(x,y_{1})|=\frac{\left\vert x_{2}+1\right\vert }{\left\vert x_{1}-y_{1}\right\vert }$.
 For any fixed $x$, $|u_{2}(x,y_{1})|$ is monotone as a function of $|x_{1}-y_{1}|$.
 We now claim that the function $F(x,y_{1})$ is $M$-piecewise monotone for $M=7$ as a function of $y_{1}$.
 Since $F(x, y_{1})$ only changes sign once, to see this it suffices to show that with $s=|u_{2}(x,y_{1})|$ the function